Ravenbrook/mps/procedure/review.rst

 in this way must still be "logged" by announcing them to the meeting (`.log.major`_).

-_`.log.metrics`: "How many did you find?"
+_`.log.sums`: "How many did you find?"
 Gather, sum, and record individual metrics from `.check.record`_ of:

 - how many issues were found, by class (see `.check.class`_)